My “HIGH 54” Top Game Boy / Game Boy Color Games That Are Still Fun PLAYING NOW

 Please keep in mind that this list is not in a strict ranking order and it is definitely not an attempt at creating a “best Game Boy / Game Boy Color games ever” list (so prepare to adjust your “how could you not include ___?!” outrage appropriately).
 This is just a list of games that I have personally found the most enjoyable to play as an elder millennial in the 2020s + it should also be noted that I don’t really care much for fighting games or turn-based strategy RPGs (no matter how ‘critically acclaimed’ on the Youtubes & Reddits).

-And since this list does well with ongoing Google search traffic (which is a mostly new experience for this blog), I will also note that I recently added some ‘eBay search affiliate links’ to my personally recommended games, which means I may earn a small commission if someone snags a game after clicking away to eBay from this post (which, if it happens, that money will go towards keeping this blog online) ✌️
+And since my video games lists seem to do well with ongoing Google search traffic (which is a mostly new experience for this blog), I will also note that I recently added some ‘eBay search affiliate links’ to my personally recommended games, which means I may earn a small commission if someone snags a game after clicking away to eBay from this post (which, if it happens, that money will go towards keeping this blog online) ✌️

 .